Bikatr7/CS3300GroupProject/horizonhub/frontend/README.md

 Please use the edit_me.json file in order to change the details of your website.

+All images are stored in the `frontend/src/assets` folder.
+However if you want to change the favicon, you can do so by replacing the `logo.webp` file, it must be the same name and file type.

 Sections:
 "theme"
     -You can add the name of your hotel under the item "name".
 Please only edit inside of the "  " quotation marks, such as changing "The Horizon Hotel" to "The Adams Hotel".